-Bimini Capital's portfolio of pass-through MBS ("PT MBS") will typically be comprised of adjustable-rate MBS, fixed-rate MBS and hybrid adjustable-rate MBS.
+Bimini Capital's portfolio of PT MBS is typically comprised of ARMs fixed-rate MBS and hybrid ARMs.
 Bimini Capital seeks to acquire low duration assets that offer high levels of protection from mortgage prepayments.
 Although the duration of an individual asset can change as a result of changes in interest rates, Bimini Capital strives to maintain a PT MBS portfolio with an effective duration of less than 2.0.
 The stated contractual final maturity of the mortgage loans underlying Bimini Capital's portfolio of PT MBS generally ranges up to 30 years.
 However, the effect of prepayments of the underlying mortgage loans tends to shorten the resulting cash flows from Bimini Capital's investments substantially.
 Prepayments occur for various reasons, including refinancing of underlying mortgages and loan payoffs in connection with home sales.

-The duration of Bimini Capital's IO and IIO portfolio will vary greatly owing to the structural features of the securities.
+The duration of Bimini Capital's IO and IIO portfolio will vary greatly because of the structural features of the securities.
 While prepayment activity will always affect the cash flows associated with the securities, the interest only nature of IO's may cause their durations to become extremely negative when prepayments are high, and less negative when prepayments are low.
-With respect to IIO's, prepayments affect their durations in a similar fashion to that of IO's, but the floating rate nature of their coupon (which is inversely related to the level of one month LIBOR) cause their price movements - and model duration - to be affected by changes in both prepayments and one month LIBOR - current and anticipated levels with respect to both.
+With respect to IIO's, prepayments affect their durations in a similar fashion to that of IO's, but the floating rate nature of their coupon (which is inversely related to the level of one month LIBOR) cause their price movements and model duration to be affected by changes in prepayments as well as one month LIBOR - both current and anticipated levels.
 As a result, the duration of IIO securities will also vary greatly.